Father recounts Iowa amusement ride accident that killed son

 Booher died days later.
 An autopsy found the cause of death was trauma to the skull and brain.

-The park's insurer last December also settled a wrongful death lawsuit brought by Booher’s wife of 47 years and their adult children for an undisclosed sum.
+The park's insurer last December also settled a wrongful death lawsuit brought by Booher’s wife of 47 years and their adult children for a confidential sum.
 The lawsuit alleged that the ride operator was negligent by prematurely starting the ride in violation of park rules and leaving it in operation even as Booher was down with injuries and patrons yelled at him to stop.

 The Associated Press